jpennors/tips_my_web/readme.md

 ### Frontend dependencies

-This will install all the javascript dependencies to make the React app work
+This will install all the javascript dependencies to make the React app work.

 First install **NPM** globally on your computer by following the instructions [here](https://www.npmjs.com/get-npm), then run the following:
 ```bash